 We’ll start today with a look at the forms of gaming that are legal right now and list the best betting sites in Indiana that are 100% legal and licensed.
-From there, we’ll discuss current gaming laws and the latest efforts to expand residents’ online betting options.
+From there, we’ll discuss current gaming laws and the most recent expansions of legal online betting in Indiana.

 Horse and Greyhound Betting: